andreimandrique/andreimandrique/README.md

 - 👋 Hi, I’m @andreimandrique
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning web development in The Odin Project
+- 🌱 I’m currently building side project
 - 😍 I'm currently studying in MFI Polytechnic Institute
 - 💞️ I’m looking to collaborate on project written in javascript or python
 - 📫 How to reach me gmail andreimandrique3@gmail.com